-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-HHFDC does not select applications for the HOME or HTF programs but distributes funds to its HOME State Recipients and HTF Subgrantees (as described above), who do.
-In general, State Recipients and Subgrantees issue Requests for Proposals or other county-approved application process in their respective counties to solicit activities that can help meet its goals and objectives.
+Describe all of the HHFDC does not select applications for the HOME or HTF programs but distributes funds to its HOME State Recipients and HTF criteria that will be used Subgrantees (as described above), who do.
+In general, State to select applications and Recipients and Subgrantees issue Requests for Proposals or other the relative importance county-approved application process in their respective counties to of these criteria. solicit activities that can help meet its goals and objectives.
 The state's and counties' two main objectives are the development or preservation of affordable rental housing and affordable homeownership housing.
 Criteria generally used to select applicants include the housing need being met by the proposal; the applicant's specialized experience, capacity, and budget reasonableness; the project's readiness to proceed; and a project's leveraging of other resources.
 The County of Maui publishes a Notice of RFP in The Maui News prior to issuing the RFP, which along with the Public Notice, is posted to the County of Maui's Housing Division website.
 A workshop is scheduled on the RFP issuance date for interested parties.
 For PY2023, Maui County issued its RFP with the Affordable Housing Fund application, which was open for 45 days.
 The applications were reviewed for completeness and the following criteria were used by Maui County when scoring proposals: Market Analysis, Timeliness and Readiness to Proceed, Consolidated Plan Priorities, Development Expertise and Financial Capacity, Financial Feasibility of the Project, and Use of Non-Federal Funding Sources.
 DHS/HPO administers HOPWA funding procured through an objective RFI process on behalf of all rural chapters.
 Each local chapter is represented in the decision-making process through designated chairs and county government personnel on the BTG leadership team.
 Embedded in the RFI evaluation process is a number of performance criteria that aid the CoC in maximizing funding allocation.
-Applicants are evaluated based on completeness of the application, experience, expenditure rates, monitoring findings, performance data, financial feasibility, CoC partici If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) N/A Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) N/A
+Applicants are evaluated based on completeness of the application, experience, expenditure rates, monitoring findings, performance data, financial feasibility, CoC participation, and clear goals/objectives/outcomes.
+If only summary criteria were N/A described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Describe the process for N/A awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only)